 I have probably tried every coffee on most coffee shops’ menus.
 Whereas most people stick to what they know in coffee shops, I’ve surfed the menu over the years, always trying new drinks in case I find something new and exciting to add to my favorites.
 I’ve found black americanos tend to taste a little harsher than black filter coffee, and this got me thinking.
 Is an Americano stronger than regular coffee?

 Is an Americano stronger than regular coffee?
 It is unlikely that an Americano is stronger than a latte or cappuccino of the same size in a coffee shop.
-Usually, all these drinks are made with the same amount of espresso shots, which dictates the strength.
+Usually, these drinks are made with the same amount of espresso shots, which dictates the strength and caffeine content.

 As a teen working in a local coffee shop, all drinks were made with a double shot of espresso, and the strength was dictated by the size of the drink (i.e., how much water or milk diluted it).
 In terms of filter coffee, an Americano is probably a little stronger.